attearturo/Laser-Duel/README.md

 # How it works

 Each player is equipped with a pair of socks, in which different electronic components are installed.
+This is a redesigned prohject obtained form the Laser Soket project.

 These components are responsible for processing the information that enters and translate it into physical, visual and sound stimuli for the player.